ZachJW34/nut.js/README.md

 It allows for native UI interactions via keyboard and / or mouse, but additionally gives you the possibility to navigate the screen based on image matching.

-# The Price of Open Source

-If you came here after I removed public packages from npm as announced in ['the blog post'](https://nutjs.dev/blog/i-give-up), please be aware that

-- nut.js is still open source (you are right here, aren't you?)
-- nut.js is still free to use, you'll just have to build it from sources
-- nut.js is still maintained and developed further
-- nut.js does not force anyone to pay anything, because you can even build every single plugin yourself.
-It's just interfaces to implement

-`nut.js` is developed with community in mind.

-A huge **"Thank you!"** goes out to all sponsors who make open source a bit more sustainable!

 # Demo